Department of Psychology

 Biography

-Shamia is a first-year master’s student in the Psychometrics program at Morgan State University.
+Shamia is a second-year master’s student in the Psychometrics program at Morgan State University.
 Her research interest is in measuring childhood adversity in underrepresented communities.
 Childhood adversity can cause the brain to over activate the stress response system, which can lead to poor health conditions.
 Shamia is interested in creating and validating self-reporting surveys that measure childhood adversity, overall health and socioeconomic status in middle aged adults.

 Primary Area of Research Interest